 I’d heard a few stories about police in Kazakhstan, but dealing with corruption etc, seems to be more of an issue if you’re driving.
 As a tourist using the trains, I wasn’t stopped.

 This is the same advice as it would be for male travellers or mixed-gender pairs or groups, but obviously don’t do anything illegal in Kazakhstan.
-I imagine a Kazakh jail isn’t really where you wanna be.

 The only time I dealt with dodgy laws was on the border.
 Again, this probably wouldn’t have been different if I was a guy or a mixed group, but it is worth noting.
 I was told by the border guard as I left Kazakhstan that I was in the country without a visa – which I knew was untrue and that I didn’t need a visa for Kazakhstan.